-Make an appointment with Career Services for a mock interview.
+Make an appointment with Career Development Center for a mock interview.
 A counselor will ask you some typical questions, take notes, and then give you constructive feedback on your performance.
 Practice makes perfect, and you may be able to take a practice round more seriously if it is not your roommate conducting the interview!

 Review your statement of purpose, application, and resume before the interview to ensure all information is consistent and your strengths, skills, and interests are highlighted.